nuclearkevin/Strontium/README.md

 ### <h1 align="center">Planned Features</h1>
 - Graphics:
   - 2D rendering for particles, sprites and billboards.
+  - Many point and spot lights through tiled light culling.
-  - Spot lights.
+  - Analytical area lights.
-  - Transparent support.
+  - Transparent object support.
-  - Volumetric directional lighting.
-  - Screen space ambient occlusion.
+  - Unified volumetrics for fog, clouds and haze.
-  - Screen space reflections.
+  - Screen-space glossy reflections.
-  - Screen space voxel global illumination.
+  - Screen-space voxel global illumination.
-  - Additional shadow mapping options for user defined light sources.
+  - Point and spot light shadow maps.
-- Physics using NVIDIA PhysX.
+- Physics using Jolt Physics.
-- C# Scripting using Mono:
+- C# Scripting using Mono.
-  - Large portions of the internal engine exposed to user scripting.
-  - Completely scriptable render pipeline.
-- Other:
-  - Asset caching and optimization.
-  - Automatic material loading for common file varieties.
-  - Multi-OS support.
-  - DX11 support with live API switching.

 ## Building
 Strontium builds using CMake, so ensure that you have CMake installed before you attempt to build the project.
 As Strontium is fully platform agnostic, both Windows and Linux builds are supported (although the Linux buildsystem is a WIP).